Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 To make your trip pleasant and safe, make sure you prepare your birding bag ahead of time.
 Ideally, use a compact and light backpack with pockets to keep your stuff safe while giving you mobility.

 Your basic birding gear should include a pair of binoculars, a notebook and pencil, and a birding guide.
-It’s a good idea to bring sunscreen, a hat, and water and snacks for yourself.
+It’s a good idea to bring sunscreen, a hat, and water and snacks for yourself if you plan to be out for a while too.

 woman in the shore